-Countries: Serbia, Kosovo, Macedonia, Bosnia, East Timor, Haiti, Zimbabwe, Uganda, USA
+COUNTRIES: Serbia, Kosovo, Macedonia, Bosnia, East Timor, Haiti, Zimbabwe, Uganda, USA

 Sectors: Emergency response, peacebuilding, early childhood education, agriculture, value chain, market systems development, microfinance, civil society, disaster preparedness/reduction, economic development.

-Positions held: Field Monitor, Communications Officer, Project Manager, Program Manager, Regional Program Officer, Country Director, Interim Executive Director, Interim Chief of Staff.
+POSITIONS HELD: M&E Intern, Field Monitor, Communications Officer, Project Manager, Program Manager, Regional Program Officer, Country Director, Interim Executive Director, Interim Chief of Staff.

-Languages: English, French, Serbo-Croatian
+LANGUAGES: English, French, Serbo-Croatian

 The answer seems simple now, but took coaching and a great deal of reflection to get there.
 After more than twenty years in relief and development, I know where I have the most impact and from where I derive the greatest energy and motivation.
 After a great deal of scouring of job descriptions, I realized the best way for me to have a job that allows me to focus on what I do best was to create it myself.

 Now I can focus on the people, projects, and skills areas and engage and partner with people I value and with whom I share the same goals.
 I want relief and development workers and their programs to live up to their full potential and bring about the positive change that is their motivation.

 I know what it feels like to be at the top of the pyramid, ultimately responsible for every decision- big and small; responsible for raising enough funds to keep programs running in the community, people employed, and the doors open; balance what you and your team know is the meaningful path forward for those you serve with what institutional donors with political interests have decided is right- all while managing an insecure work environment occasionally experiencing rapid onset disasters.

 In order to be successful in leadership roles in the field, I have always been guided by these beliefs: